CAAPIM/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

+## 2.2.0 General Updates
+The demo database Bitnami MySQL subChart support MySQL 8.0.26, so the relavent helm chart version is 8.8.8.
+Portal 5.1 no longer require Solr component, so all the references of Solr has been removed.
+Nginx-Ingress Subchart has been upgraded to chart version 4.0.9 to support K8s 1.22 version.
+You can now specify existing imagePullSecrets or configure external registries to pull the images.
+Liveness and readiness probe of dispatcher component is configurable.

 ## Prerequisites

 - Kubernetes 1.20.x